docsdevbr/symfony-doc-pt-br/templates.rst

     # you can also excludes directories
     $ php bin/console lint:twig templates/ --excludes=data_collector --excludes=dev_tool

-.. versionadded:: 7.1

-    The option to exclude directories was introduced in Symfony 7.1.

 When running the linter inside `GitHub Actions`_, the output is automatically adapted to the format required by GitHub, but you can force that format too: